 Robert Hariman is a professor in the program in rhetoric and public culture, department of communication studies, Northwestern University.
-His publications include Political Style: The Artistry of Power (Chicago, 1995), three edited volumes, Popular Trials: Rhetoric, Mass Media, and the Law (1990), Post-Realism: The Rhetorical Turn in International Relations (1996, co-edited with Francis A. Beer), and Prudence: Classical Virtue, Postmodern Practice (2003), as well as book chapters and journal articles in several disciplines.
-His work has been recognized by awards for both teaching and scholarship, and by numerous invitations to lecture.
+His publications include No Caption Needed: Iconic Photographs, Public Culture, and Liberal Democracy (Chicago, 2007, co-authored with John Louis Lucaites), The Public Image: Photography and Civic Spectatorship (Chicago, 2016, co-authored with John Louis Lucaites), Political Style: The Artistry of Power (Chicago, 1995), and four edited volumes, Popular Trials: Rhetoric, Mass Media, and the Law (1990), Post-Realism: The Rhetorical Turn in International Relations (1996, co-edited with Francis A. Beer), Prudence: Classical Virtue, Postmodern Practice (2003), and Culture, Catastrophe, and Rhetoric: The Texture of Political Action (2015, co-edited with Ralph Cintron), as well as book chapters and journal articles in several disciplines.
+His work has been recognized by awards for both teaching and scholarship and by numerous invitations to lecture.
 He also knows how long that lasts.

 Robert Hariman’s CV is available at No Caption Needed.